ArngrimurDagur/ArngrimurDagur.github.io/README.md

 # arngrimurogjakub.github.io
-This site is about Counster Strike Global ofensive or for short CS:GO
+This site is about Counster Strike Global ofensive which is also called CS:GO